 The Note 5 has a noticeably smaller footprint compared to the Note 4, thanks to a thinner bezel around the display.
 And at 6 ounces, it's also lighter than its 6.2-ounce predecessor.
 It still feels pretty hefty compared to smaller smartphones, though; the 5.1-inch Galaxy S6, for instance, weighs 4.9 ounces.

-The Note 5 comes in three colors: sapphire black, white and gold.
+The Note 5 comes in three colors: sapphire black, white, and gold.
 The black model actually has a dark-bluish tint when it catches the light, while the gold model has a more subdued color than what you get with the gold iPhone 6s Plus.

 If I have one major complaint about the Note 5's design, it's the placement of the speaker on the phone's bottom edge.
-That's right where I tend to wrest my pinky finger while I'm cradling the device, making it easy to accidentally block the speaker.
+That's right where I tend to rest my pinky finger while I'm cradling the device, making it easy to accidentally block the speaker.
 That can be pretty annoying if you want to carry your device around while talking on speakerphone, or simply listening to audio.

 Smartphone screens do get a little bit bigger than this, but not much.
 The Galaxy Note 5 sports a huge 5.7-inch display that gives you tons of room to work.
 Everyday work tasks, like managing your email inbox, are more comfortable on such a big display, and screen-intensive tasks, like viewing large documents and spreadsheets, feel even better.